rust-lang/lang-team/src/design_notes/general_coroutines.md

 ## Movability

 - All proposals want movability/`impl Unpin` to be inferred.
+  - If we forbid "borrowed data escaping into closure state", the inference rules should be relatively simple: witnessing any borrow triggers immovability.
+    - Dead borrows should not be witnessed.
-  - Exact inference rules may only be revealed by an attempt at implementation.
+  - But exact inference rules may only be well understood after an attempt at implementation.
 - Soundness of `pin_mut!` is a little tricky but seems to be fine no matter what.
-  - If the resulting mutable reference is live across a yield ⇒ coroutine is `!Unpin` because of inference rules
+  - If the resulting mutable borrow is witnessed ⇒ coroutine is `!Unpin` because of inference rules
-  - If the pinned data is `!Unpin` and dropped after a yield ⇒ coroutine is `!Unpin` because witness contains `!Unpin` data
+  - If the pinned data is `!Unpin` and is witnessed ⇒ coroutine is `!Unpin` because witness contains `!Unpin` data
   - Thus, if the coroutine can be moved after resume, any data stack-pinned (really witness-pinned) by `pin_mut!` is not referenced and is `Unpin`.
 - Until inference is solved, the `static` keyword can be used as a modifier.